 However, traces of dirt or grime and moisture from your skin while fitting a new bulb might cause uneven heating around its surface.
 As such, there is a structural failure on the bulbs and they explode.

-Best practice is to use latex gloves and try to touch the metal (or plastic) base while installing them.
+Best practice is to use latex gloves like these and try to touch the metal (or plastic) base while installing them.
 However, this can be tricky because of the limited amount of space.

 3. Poor quality of the bulbs